jarekratajski/langstory/presentation/languages.md

 # ALGOL 68

-- way ahead of any language of that time
+- &#10084; way ahead of any language of that time
-- design by community
+- &#128540; design by community
-- first design then implementation (few years later)
+- &#128540; first designed then implementated (few years later)
-- lot of funny operators
+- &#128540; lot of funny operators

 ![Algol 68keyboard](img/pic/algol68.png)